The Emigrant Woman's Tale

 Fil Campbell was born in Co.
 Fermanagh in 1958 and grew up on the Donegal border.
 She is a singer and songwriter and plays piano and guitar.
 After studying music and English at QUB in Belfast, she went on to have a career in music, as a performer, radio presenter for BBC Radio Ulster and a promoter first for Downtown Radio and then for UTV.

-Her highly acclaimed TV documentary series Songbirds for RTE TV documented the lives of women singers in Ireland in the first half of the 20th century.
-She has recorded 7 CDs to date, and has an extensive repertoire of both traditional and original material pertaining to women and their migration in and out of Ireland.
+Her highly acclaimed TV documentary series Songbirds for RTE TV documented the lives of women singers in Ireland in the first half of the 20th century and her collections of original songs has taken her across the world.
+She has recorded 10 CDs to date, the two latest, duo albums with her partner Tom McFarland, and has an extensive repertoire of both traditional and original material pertaining to women and their migration in and out of Ireland.

-Fil has been a regular part of the Irish and UK folk scene since the 1970s touring extensively throughout Europe and America.
-She also works with singers of all ages wanting to develop their voices through community choirs and workshops.
+Fil has been a regular part of the Irish and UK folk scene since the 1970s touring extensively throughout Europe, Australia and America.
+She also works with singers of all ages wanting to develop their voices through community choirs, individual classes and workshops.